dailystory/docs/articles/changelog/2020/may.md

 	description: 'Product Updates for May 2020'
 }
 # DailyStory Product Updates for May 2020
+## May 10, 2020
+* Replace spaces in files when preserving filename

 ## May 8, 2020
 * search needed to support parentheses for multi value array search
 * bug with $ not getting replaces when building the segment